MusicConnectionMachine/VisualizationG5/README.md

 Link to the repositories: https://hub.docker.com/u/musicconnectionmachine/dashboard/

+The start both services with docker-comspose, clone this repository and run `docker-compose up`.

 ## Elasticsearch

 Because the later, final database and data schema is not given at the beginning of this project, we defined some mock data and use a simple Elasticsearch setup.
 It provides a API for fetching data and perform searches.